Vedantsahai18/RASA-Medical-Chatbot/README.md

 # Description

 There is a wave of emotional unstabiltiy among people who are on a downward spiral in life or are going through hard times.
 We have developed a chat companion to make the user feel better and to track analysis of users behaviour.
-Chatbot as a compnion can provide you factual informatio
+Chatbot as a compnion can provide you factual information

 This project as a chatbot is a part of our complete project